Eclipse Deep Dive - Complete Answers

 The last total solar eclipse over mid-Missouri was in 1442, nearly 380 years before Missouri would become a state.
 The last coast-to-coast total solar eclipse across America was 99 years ago.
 It’s safe to say back then technology was NOT what it is today.
 That being said, this eclipse will be the most widely observed and shared celestial event in U.S. history.

 THINK ABOUT THIS: 12.2 million Americans live within the path of totality.
 More impressive yet, 80 percent of the nation lives within a day’s drive of totality, that’s around 264 million people – and that does NOT include international visitors.
-It is difficult to predict the exact number of people who will drive into the 70-mile wide path of totality – but it is easy to predict traffic will be a major issue.
-Missouri is planning on one million visitors.
+Missouri officials are planning on one million visitors (compressed into a 70-mile wide path).

 Experts urge people to arrive within the path of totality a day or two in advance.
 But think about this - what if it's cloudy in St. Joseph, Missouri?
-Hundreds of thousands will try to move Northwest or Southeast towards us.
+Thousands will try to move Northwest or Southeast towards us.
 And while people will begin arriving in the path of totality sporadically the weekend before Monday August, 21st - they're all going to try and leave around the same time.
-This is very likely going to be one of the greatest traffic jam's the United States has ever experienced.

 What are the different types of solar eclipses?